-This is a forward thinking exercise, with an eye on the past.
+Hot-air Balloon – Bad Weather is a forward-thinking exercise, with an eye on the past.
 It is a mix of retrospective and futurespective, which uncovers risks.

-1. Draw the Hot-air Balloon picture in a common canvas.
+- Draw a hot-air balloon in a common canvas.

-2. Ask the participants to share their notes for each of the retrospective areas:
+- Ask participants to share their notes for each of the retrospective areas.

-3. Ask the participants to share their notes, thinking about the future.
+- Ask participants to share their notes, thinking about the future.

-- Looking Ahead – Storm: What is the storm ahead of us?
-What will have our trip turbulenta?
+- Looking ahead – storm: what is the storm ahead of us?
+What will make our trip turbulent?

-- Looking Ahead – Sunny day: What could we do to avoid the storm and turn towards sunny days?
+- Looking ahead – sunny day: what could we do to avoid the storm and turn toward sunny days?
 What shall we do to overcome the possible challenges ahead of us?

-I am not a psychologist, but different people prefer different analogies.
-Some will prefer a balloons, others a speed-car.
+Different people prefer different analogies.
+Some will prefer a balloon, others a speed-car.
 The important thing is to use a simple and effective analogy to get the participation and the ideas flowing.
-I have seen a range of similar activities.
-Typically they mix looking back and forward, for preparing for the future.

 Remote-team advice: This activity works well for remote teams.
 Use a remote board of your choice.